RoboCupatHomeSim/human-navigation-cloud-unity/README.md

 ## How to Set Up

-There are two config files on GitHub, one for the server (HumanNaviConfig_server-side.json) and one for the client (HumanNaviConfig_client-side.json).
+There are two example config files on GitHub, one for the server (HumanNaviConfig_server-side.json) and one for the client (HumanNaviConfig_client-side.json).
-Please rename them to HumanNaviConfig.json.
+Please rewrite HumanNaviConfig.json with reference to these files.

 Also note that in the competition, recoverUsingScoreFile=true.
 Please refer to another document for detailed configuration of the config file.